warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 The following table summarizes the price and performance measures for each of the plans and tiers.

-<aside class="warning" role="complementary" aria-label="indicativetierpricing">Note that the details in the table are indicative as at August 2016.
+<aside class="warning" role="complementary" aria-label="indicativetierpricing">The details in the table are indicative as at August 2016.
 For current values,
 contact [Cloudant Support](mailto:support@cloudant.com).</aside>